Visit stepstojustice.ca for step-by-step information on how to deal with social assistance problems.

 This resource deals with how inheriting money or other property can affect a person’s right to benefits from the Ontario Disability Support Program.
 It mentions the rules about assets, income, and payments for disability-related items and services.

 This resource is about how to apply to Ontario Works for financial assistance.
-It explains the rights of people applying for assistance, the information required by Ontario Works, and what applicants can do if they are told they are not eligible.
+It explains the rights of people applying for assistance, what kind of questions Ontario Works can ask, and what documents people might need to show.
 It includes information about the forms that have to be filled out and where to get help if there is a problem with Ontario Works or if they refuse assistance.

 This resource provides information to help health professionals complete the forms in the Ontario Disability Support Program’s disability determination package.
 It explains the application process, how decisions are made, and what kind of information should be included on the forms.